Guru-RF/MicroPico/README.md

 # µPico Board Software

-in https://github.com/Guru-RF/MicroPico/tree/main/src you can find the sourcecode and lot's of examples
+In https://github.com/Guru-RF/MicroPico/tree/main/src you can find the sourcecode and lot's of examples

+The source code of circuitpython and our board defination you can find here: [https://github.com/Guru-RF/circuitpython/tree/rfguru/ports/raspberrypi/boards/rfguru_pico](https://github.com/Guru-RF/circuitpython/tree/rfguru/ports/raspberrypi/boards/rfguru_pico)